ver2point0/wire-framing-boxing-exercise/README.md

 # Wire Framing/Boxing Exercise

-With a partner, grab a piece of paper or use Google Slides and Wire Frame / Box the following web pages.
+In groups of 3 or 4, grab a piece of paper, whiteboard, or use Google Slides and Wire Frame / Box the following web pages.

 __Boxing example:__
 Every single box will be a __tag__ within your HTML `<body>` __element__.